crespohector/welcome-to-mod-7/README.md

 ### Questions For Students:

-*Please note that all work must be shown on the deployed website, not localhost.
-We can not determine the progression of your project based on localhost alone.*

 * What progress did you make on your goal from yesterday?
 * What is your goal for today that you plan to complete before the next standup?
 * Do you foresee any potential blockers?